valflrt/ftp/README.md

-# ftp
+# static http server

-A very simple ftp server made with nodejs (http).
+A very simple static http server server made with nodejs (http).
+It features index pages and correct mime types based on file extension.

-> Be careful: It can hurt for your eyes if you look at it for too long.
+> Be careful: It can hurt your eyes if you look at it for too long.

 ## Configuration